graninas/yellow-stone/README.md

 try d6> 4           -- "4" is entered by master (4 == success)
 aim d6 1> 3         -- "3" is entered by master
 aim d6 2> 5         -- "5" is entered by master
-succeed, 14 trys    -- info calculated by the program char_name hp: 34 - 14 = 20    -- program shows the impact
+succeed, 14 hits    -- info calculated by the program char_name hp: 34 - 14 = 20    -- program shows the impact
 enemy_name: 1 more move       -- program shows there is one more move